arista-netdevops-community/cvaas-migration/README.md

 3. Go to CVaaS UI and generate the TerminAttr config and update the playbook under the `"Configuring TerminAttr on {{ inventory_hostname }}"` task

-4. Update the `./inventory/inventory79.yaml` file with the right credentials and IPs/FQDNs
+4. Update the `./inventory/inventory.yaml` file with the right credentials and IPs/FQDNs

 > NOTE the `./inventory/onprem_devices.yaml` is created on the fly, it does not need to be created by hand.

-5. Update `ansible.cfg` to point to the right folders for your `collections_paths`
+5. Update `ansible.cfg` to point to the right folders for your `collections_paths` or just install ansible-cvp using ansible-galaxy and use that instead.

-6. Finally run it as `ansible-playbook cvaas_migration.yaml -i inventory`
+6. Finally run it as `ansible-playbook cvaas_migration.yaml -i inventory --skip-tags debug`

 ## Disclaimer

 This is a proof-of-concept demo, highly recommended to take a backup before running the playbook.

 ## TO-DO

-- parametrize things
+- parametrize more things
+- Save configlets and containers to `cv_facts` dir as well

-First attempt can be watched on [youtube](https://www.youtube.com/watch?v=-eOfa5DxQPo)
+End to end example can be watched at [youtube](https://www.youtube.com/watch?v=rN6meAtXqss)